slowave-ai/slowave/README.md

 slowave dashboard
 ```

-The dashboard opens in your browser, where you can inspect memories, retrievals, procedures, activity, and system health.
+Opens the dashboard in your browser, where you can inspect:

+- **Memories:** browse saved decisions, constraints, and lessons.
+- **Procedures:** review reusable step-by-step methods from past work.
+- **Retrievals:** see what memory Slowave returned for each task.
+- **Activity:** follow recent sessions, memory updates, and feedback.
+- **Memory graph:** explore connections between related memories.
+- **System health:** check the database, worker, backups, and local services.

 <p align="center">
   <a href="img/overview.jpg">